WallarooLabs/wally/README.md

 ### Deployment model

 Wallaroo applications are user hosted.
-It's equally at home "in the cloud" or "on premises."
+It's equally at home "in the cloud" or "on-premise."

 We have no "as a service" offering at this time.

 ### Roadmap

 Interested in where we are taking Wallaroo?
 Check out our [roadmap][roadmap].

 ## Status